 Still not convinced?
 Consider the pacemaker recall by the FDA last year.
 At the end of August, the FDA recalled 465,000 pacemakers over fears that they could be hacked.
 The agency discovered cybersecurity vulnerabilities that could allow a hacker to take over the medical device that controls heart rhythm.
 The pacemakers were uploaded with new security software to fix the vulnerabilities.
 Luckily no pacemaker was actually hacked, but this security risk scenario is a real possibility.

-3 Ways to Stay Ahead of Medical Device Vulnerabilities
+3 Ways to Stay Ahead of IoMT Vulnerabilities

 Healthcare organizations these days have thousands of endpoints, all potentially vulnerable to a security breach, and without the right security technology, a security disruption could cause chaos.
 To keep threats at bay for all endpoints involved requires significant investment in cyberdefenses.

 The bottom line is that as the number of medical devices continues to increase, the security automation process needs to evolve.
 Below are three ways in which healthcare organizations can create a holistic, effective device security strategy around software automation for IoMT devices: